AxonIQ/bike-rental-quick-start/docs/README.md

 # Documentation For Bike Rental Demo App.

 This folder contains the docs for the Bike Rental Application.
-It is written following as part of the [AxonIQ Library](https://library.axoniq.io), and it's [written in Ascii and built with Antora.](https://library.axoniq.io/contribution_guide/overview/platform.html)
+It is written as part of the [AxonIQ Library](https://library.axoniq.io), and it's [written in Ascii and built with Antora.](https://library.axoniq.io/contribution_guide/overview/platform.html)

 ## Contributing to the docs.